Callumwhhui/MoneyWise/README.md

 3. **Version Control**: Utilising Git and GitHub throughout the project underscored the importance of version control in collaborative development, enabling efficient code management and tracking changes.

+## My Part In This Project

+I took the lead in enhancing the project's frontend, implementing critical interactivity with JavaScript, including the introduction of a dark mode and optimizing the navbar for responsiveness.
+Most notably, I personally spearheaded the project's styling, ensuring a polished and visually appealing user experience.

+### Darkmode

+Something I am most proud of implementing into the project would be the dark mode.

 ## The Brief

 ☐ Be a full-stack Django application.